CheckPointSW/CloudGuardIaaS/terraform/azure/README.md

 # Check Point Terraform deployment modules for Azure

-This project was developed to allow Terraform deployments for Check Point CloudGuard IaaS solutions on Azure.
+This project was developed to allow Terraform deployments for Check Point CloudGuard Network Security solutions on Azure.

 These modules use Terraform's [Azurerm provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) in order to create and provision resources on Azure.